Public and free activity

 Tatiana Antoni Conesa (Barcelona, 1985).
 Tatiana Antoni Conesa (Barcelona, 1985).
 Individual and group accompaniment in clinical, social and community settings.
 With a multidisciplinary perspective that includes the systemic, the body and art.
 Autistic, non-binary, disc and fat.
 Her artistic practice is fundamentally based on the intervention and creation of images and texts in different formats.
 Searching pointing out systemic violence and claiming one's own point of view as an echo of the collective voice.

-Helena Vinent (Barcelona, 1988) is an artist who works with different formats that include video, photography, text, sculpture, performance or installation.
-From critical reflection, she produces projects crossed by crip-cuir thought and is interested in the production of new imaginaries that speculate on other possible realities and that subvert the functional regulations of bodies.
-Her work places the focus of interest on the identity construction of the disabled body, addressing the idea of human, posthuman and subhuman construction from her position as disabled and deaf.
-She has carried out artistic residences in Fabra i Coats, in Hangar and currently has a studio in La Escocesa.
-She has participated in collective and individual exhibitions Barcelona, Rotterdam, Madrid, Kassel, Mexico City, Palma or Montpellier and has received various national awards and scholarships.
-Her work is in the collections of the Montemadrid Foundation, the Guasch Coranty Foundation, the Güell Foundation, Sant Andreu Contemporani and MACBA.
+Helena Vinent (Barcelona, 1988) is an artist who works with different media, including video, photography, text, sculpture, performance and installation.
+She is interested in the production of new imaginaries that speculate on other possible realities and that subvert the functional norms of the body from a crip-cuir perspective.
+From her position as a disca and deaf person, her work focuses on the identitary construction of the disabled body, addressing ideas such human, posthuman and infrahuman.
+She has done artistic residencies at Fabra i Coats, Hangar and La Escocesa, where she currently works.
+She has participated in group and solo exhibitions in Barcelona, Rotterdam, Madrid, Kassel, Mexico City, Palma or Montpellier and has received several national awards and grants.
+Her work is part of the collections Fundació Montemadrid, Fundació Guasch Coranty, Fundació Güell, Sant Andreu Contemporani and MACBA.
+During 2022 she has been awarded with the "Beca per a la recerca i la innovació en els àmbits de les arts visuals, de l’arquitectura, de les arts escèniques, de la música i del pensament" and part of the conclusions of this grant have been presented during this workshop.